Rhythmss/pandoro-webapp/README.md

 projects.
 Create, develop and publish your projects with **Pandoro**!

+[!WARNING]
+the service will run using the HTTP protocol as default, it is recommended to implement an SSL or TLS certificate to secure communication on your infrastructure.

 ## Roadmap

 This project will be constantly developed to reach different platforms to work on, following the platforms releases